-- Deterioration of the best estimate assumption: - Economic conditions are deteriorating or have deteriorated, - Event risk: a sudden external event fundamentally alters creditworthiness, - Loss of expertise in the investment area, - The company has been slow, historically, to react to deteriorating experience,
+- Economic condition are deteriorating or have deteriorated, - Event risk: a judd in exclude event fundamentally alters creditworthiness, such as product liability. - Loss of expertise in the investment area, - The company has been slow, historically, to react to deteriorating experience, - Presence dioptions under residential mortgages, - Risks specific to the underlying properties: - Current leasing rates in excess of market rates, - Poor financial condition of major tenants, - Leases of major tenants coming up for renewal, - Accuracy of real estate appraisals (reliance on investment staff to do projections, degree of comfort with determination of expected cash flows, time since appraisals were done, presence of properties under development), - Environmental concerns,

-- Risks specific to the underlying properties: - current leasing rates in excess of market rates, - poor financial condition of major tenants, - leases of major tenants coming up for renewal, - accuracy of real estate appraisals (reliance on investment staff to do projections, degree of comfort with determination of expected cash flows, time since appraisals were done, presence of properties under development), - environmental concerns, - significant amount of vacant space (within portfolio and within surrounding market).
+• Significant amount of vacant space (within portfolio and within surrounding market).